Hannah E. Mullins School of Practical Nursing

-What is Federal Student Aid (FSA)
+What is Federal Student Aid (FSA)?

+Federal Student Aid (FSA) comes from the U.S. Department of Education.
+It is meant to assist the student with education expenses at a post secondary school.
 Federal student aid covers such expenses as tuition, fees, books and supplies, and transportation.
 Aid also can help pay for educational expenses needed to be successful in school.

 The types of aid available at Hannah E. Mullins school of Practical Nursing are: